nehalecky/CS7637-Knowledge-Based-AI/05_Means_end_Analysis_and__.md

 - Apply the current operator to the current state.
 - Calculate the difference between the current state and the goal state.
 - Prefer the state the minimizes the distance between the new state and goal state.

+*Note*: as a general method, means-end can be applied to a varied range of problems.
+Due to it generality, it can however, get caught in local minima and cannot converge to the global solution.

+### Problem Reduction

+Take the goal of a problem and break it apart into more simple goals.
+Apply means-end after.